angelolloqui/SwiftKotlin/README.md

 ## Limitations
 Despite the similarities, Swift and Kotlin are different languages, with some intrinsic differences in them that can not be fully translated.
-Besides that, they both run in different environments and have access very different frameworks and system libraries.
+Besides that, they both run in different environments and have access to very different frameworks and system libraries.

 Because of that, this **tool does not have as a goal to produce production ready Kotlin code**, but just a Kotlin translation that **will require manual edition**.
 For example, things as simple as adding a new item to an array has different method names: